-I love perennials because they come back year after year with little to no effort on my part.
-I also love that after a couple of years, they are usually big enough to split — which means I quickly get double and triple the number of plants for a very small initial investment.
+I also love that after a few years, perennials are usually big enough to split, which means I quickly get double and triple the number of plants for a smaller initial investment.

-If you are interested in starting a low-maintenance garden this spring/summer, here are some of my favorite low-maintenance perennials.
+If you’re interested in starting a low-maintenance garden this year, here are some of my favorite low-maintenance perennials for sun and shade.

 5. Black-Eyed Susans